linz/topo-workflows/templates/common/README.md

 ### Template usage

-The information to pass to this `WorkflowTemplate` is the status and the parameters of the workflow (`workflow.status` & `workflow.parameters`).

 As the `onExit` event [does not handle a `templateRef`](https://github.com/argoproj/argo-workflows/issues/3188), an additional template called by the `onExit` event has to be added to the templates so it can finally call the `tpl-exit-handler` template.